 We will design and build an electrical installation to your requirements

 Fault Finding & Repairs

 Electrical faults range from flickering lights to the continuous tripping of fuses.

-Somethings wrong with your electrical system.
-Don’t worry, most times.
-It’s only a minor fault.
+Something’s wrong with your electrical system.
+Don’t worry.
+Most of the time, It’s only a minor fault.
 A fault one of our electricians will find and repair.

-The location of the faults established and the necessary alterations made, or replacement part’s fitted to correct your electrical system.
+The location of electrical problems are established and the necessary alterations made, or replacement part’s fitted to correct your electrical system.

 Do you use outdoor power tools like electric lawnmowers or hedge trimmers?